cardano-foundation/CIPs/CIP-0381/README.md

 * [plutus](https://github.com/input-output-hk/plutus/pull/5231)

 Other libraries of interest
-* [Ethereum support for BLS12_381](https://eips.ethereum.org/EIPS/eip-2537).
+* [Ethereum support for BLS12-381](https://eips.ethereum.org/EIPS/eip-2537).
 Not directly relevant as this is an Ethereum Improvement Proposal for a precompiled solidity contracts.

-### Comparison with existing function
+### Comparison with existing functions
 We present what would be the alternatives of using pairings in the different use cases presented above.

 * Sidechain bridges using the current technology would rely on either of the two possibilities: